Monday, December 2, 2024

 The story...

 I'm told that my motives for much of what I've done, and thought, came from a desire to please, or even be like, my father.
-I discovered that this was at least partially true after my dad passed away - I discovered I no longer had a desire to fish.
-Fishing seemed purposeless without sharing the "best" experiences with my dad - he liked hearing those stories and freely expressed positive emotions directed toward me.
-The fishing and story telling were part of my ongoing search for his love and approval - he wasn't capable of fully meeting my needs.
-I even bought this shirt last year mainly because it looked like one I remembered him wearing - strangely, I don't wear it..
+I discovered that this was at least partially true after my dad passed away.
+For example, I discovered I no longer had a desire to fish.
+Fishing seemed purposeless without sharing the "best" experiences with my dad.
+He seemed to like hearing those stories and freely express positive emotions directed toward me.
+Yes, the fishing and story telling were part of my ongoing search for his love and approval.
+In truth, people weren't capable of fully meeting my needs.
+I even bought this shirt mainly because it looked like one I remembered him wearing - I didn't wear it..

 Just for today...